Can you use Aloe Vera to get rid of wrinkles and fine lines?

-Enjoy your renewed and glowing complexion.
+Enjoy your renewed radiance and youthful glowing complexion.

 2. Homemade Aloe Vera Face Mask

 Before applying any facial mask clean your face and neck with fresh water.
-Take off all cosmetics, creams, lotions, in short: everything.
+Take off all cosmetics, day creams, lotions, in short: everything.

 When finished, pat your skin dry.

 Make a paste from all ingredients except for the aloe gel.
 Add the aloe gel to the paste and mix it well.

-Wash it off with luke warm water and pat dry with a clean towel.
+Wash it off with lukewarm water and pat dry with a clean towel.
 Repeat once a week.

 3 More Simple Aloe Vera Masks